Shady-Data/09-Assembly/01_Debugging/02_IO_Debugging.md

 **Recall `step 4: analyze snapshot`: Using printf(), we can test all of the things we think to be true**

-#Example: a value should be 5, a return should be at this pointer, this condition should be true, As code is found that does not meet our expectations, we can begin to formulate **why** and **how**.
+**Example:** A value should be 5, a return should be at this pointer, this condition should be true, As code is found that does not meet our expectations, we can begin to formulate **why** and **how**.

 ---